skilldrick/easy6502/index.markdown

 hex characters, so the memory locations are generally represented as `$0000 -
 $ffff`.
 There are various ways to refer to these memory locations, as detailed below.

+With all these examples you might find it helpful to use the memory monitor to watch the memory change.
+The monitor takes a starting memory location and a number of bytes to display from that location.
+Both of these are hex values.
+For example, to display 16 bytes of memory from `$c000`, enter `c000` and `10` into **Start** and **Length**, respectively.

 ###Absolute: `$c000`###

 With absolute addressing, the full memory location is used as the argument to the instruction.
 For example: